- Home

 The right choice in Sankey Road depends on the actual risk.
 A fall-risk balcony, a bird-dropping ledge, and an active monkey route may look similar from inside, but the fixing logic is different.

-The layout focuses on grip points, side returns, top lines, and repeat access, so it is stronger for lake-side premium finish and tree-canopy routes.
+The layout focuses on grip points, side returns, top lines, and repeat access, so it is stronger for lake-side well-finished finish and tree-canopy routes.

 In Sankey Road, these nets are better when the main concern is a child, pet, or object falling outward rather than an animal entering from outside.